AbdulRKB/GPhisher/README.md

 </h1>

 <h5 align="center">
   ⚠ Warning!
-This project was created solely for education purposes; I am not liable for your actions! ⚠
+This project was created solely for educational purposes; I am not liable for your actions! ⚠
 </h5>